 Trim the distorted ends of the cane and cut it into 5 equal pieces about 5cms long.

 Pinch the top of each short length into a point all along its length to give it a triangular cross-section.
 These will form the petals of the flower.

 Roll a log of golden yellow clay, 5cms long and 5mm thick.
 Press the pointed sides of two of the petal lengths together and press the yellow log onto them.
 The flower will begin to appear at both ends in the cross section of the piece.

 Continue adding petal canes, pressing the pointed side onto the yellow log all along the length of each.
 If the petal canes do not touch the yellow all along their length, The flower will appear distorted when the cane is sliced.

-The cane now needs to be “reduced”; that is, made longer and its cross section therefore reduced.
+The cane now needs to be reduced by making it longer and the circumference smaller.
 Round canes can simply be rolled to reduce them but the flower cane has indentations between the petals and it is attractive to retain these.
-To reduce an irregular cross-section cane like this, it is best to reduce it by squeezing and pulling it to the required length.
+To reduce an irregular cross-section cane like this, it is best to reduce it by gently squeezing and pulling it to the required length.

 Cut it in half when the cane is about 15mm diameter all along its length.
 The flower is revealed.
 You can now reduce one half of the cane further for smaller flowers and cut slices as required for your project.

 These pretty flowers can now be used for any number of items.
-They can be pierced (before baking) and wired together to make jewellery, rolled onto the surface of a bead or sliced more thinly for decoration on vases, boxes and even book covers!
+They can be pierced (before baking) and wired together to make jewellery, rolled onto the surface of a bead or sliced more thinly for decoration on vases, boxes, book cover and even finger nails!